-The Department of Health and Community Services submits the data electronically to the Canadian MIS Database (CMDB) at CIHI.
+The Department of Health and Community Services submits the data electronically to the Canadian MIS Database at CIHI.
 This information is used to determine Canada's health expenditures, meet international reporting requirements, calculate national economic indicators such as the gross domestic product and conduct health and health system evaluation and analyses.
-The diagram below illustrates the flow of financial and statistical information from the points of data collection within the Regional Health Authorities to the CMDB.
+Figure 20 below illustrates the flow of financial and statistical information from the points of data collection within the RHA's to the CIHI.

-12.2 Performance Indicators
+Performance Indicators